3v401/DevOps/Tetris-Game/README.md

 ```
 5. Activate the service again: `sudo systemctl daemon-reload && sudo systemctl enable startup-tasks.service`

+**Jenkins-server configuration finished.**

 ## Ansible server

-(Install Ansible both in Ansible and Kubernetes Server)

 Ansible is an open-source automation tool used for configuration management, application deployment, and infrastructure orchestration.
 It allows managing servers and deployments using YAML-based playbooks.
 In this example, it will execute tasks on a remote server (the Kubernetes node).
 Instead of manually logging into the Kubernetes server and running kubectl apply or configurations, Ansible automates this process from a central control node (the "Ansible server").
 This is typical in environments where infrastructure as code (IaC) and centralized management are required.

-For Ansible server set as:

-1. Inbound connections: HTTP/HTTPS Anywhere IPv4 (Description: Internet connection -> EC2), SSH Jenkins IP, My IP (Jenkins, My IP connection)
-2. Outbound connections: HTTP/HTTPS Anywhere IPv4 (Description: EC2 -> Internet connection)
+### Ansible installation

 For Ansible installation I used the following [tutorial post](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-20-04).
 1. Activate root user: `sudo su`
 2. Add the Ansible PPA repository: `apt-add-repository ppa:ansible/ansible`
-3. Update package lists to include the new repository and upgrade: `apt update && apt upgrade`
+3. Update package lists to include the new repository and upgrade: `apt update && apt upgrade -y`
-4. Install Ansible: `apt install ansible`
+4. Install Ansible: `apt install ansible -y`

-## Kubernetes server

-Kubernetes (K8s) is an open-source container orchestration platform used for automating deployment, scaling, and management of containerized applications across multiple nodes.
-For this section we will install Docker and Kubectl.

-### Docker (Install both in Ansible and Kubernetes server)
+### Docker installation

 Docker is an open-source containerization platform that allows developers to package applications and their dependencies into lightweight, portable containers.
 For Docker installation I used the following [tutorial post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).

-1. Activate root user: `sudo su`
-2. Update package lists: `apt update`
+We will use Docker in Ansible server for: Building Docker image + tagging + pushing image to DockerHub.
+Then K8s server will download this image from DockerHub and Deploy the game.

-3. Install required dependencies for Docker: `apt install apt-transport-https ca-certificates curl software-properties-common`
+3. Install required dependencies for Docker: `apt install apt-transport-https ca-certificates curl software-properties-common -y`
 4. Add the Docker GPG key to verify package authenticity: `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`

       i. `-fsSL` : Ensures a silent, fail-safe, and secure download.